 Cross Park Place – A Housing First Project of Shelter House

 In June 2016, City Council approved code amendments to allow a new FUSE - Housing First approach to help house those experiencing homelessness in Iowa City.
 The FUSE (frequent user enhancement services) model targets chronically homeless individuals who are frequent users of high cost services such as correction systems, emergency rooms, mental health and substance abuse services and provides a permanent home.
 The Housing First approach does not place conditions of housing on the behavior of participants, but instead provides subsidized housing with the ongoing option to participate in supportive services.
-Cross Park Place, a FUSE and Housing First project, will be comprised of 24 one-bedroom apartments with on-site offices and an exam room for case managers and partnering health and behavioral health clinicians.
+Cross Park Place, a FUSE and Housing First project, houses 24 one-bedroom apartments with on-site offices and an exam room for case managers and partnering health and behavioral health clinicians.
 In October 2018, City Council adopted a Targeted Preference for individuals referred by Shelter House for HUD-funded permanent housing and converted 5% of tenant-based rental vouchers to project-based rental vouchers.
 24 project-based vouchers will support Cross Park Place.

 Watch a brief video summary of the affordable housing situation in Iowa City and the steps being taken to address it.